 Who is this Sam we speak of?
 I had become completely invisible to myself.
 Baby brain seemed to have taken up permanent residence and I even struggled with basic things like filling in forms and holding any sort of intelligent conversation.
 My memory was shocking and I couldn’t tell you what was going on in the world.
 I could, however, tell you the Cbeebies schedule and I excelled at anything to do with ‘Something Special’ and ‘In the Night Garden’…

-Don’t get me wrong, I was, and still am, truly grateful for every second I spend with Molly.
+Don’t get me wrong, I was, and still am, truly grateful for every second I spend with my daughter.
 I know I am blessed but I started to miss my old life.
 I was well and truly stuck in a rut.
 Being a mummy was my main role but outside of that I felt like I didn’t have an identity.
 I had to do something, and I had to do it fast.

 No looking back

 As I thought about ways to get my old life back it dawned on me.
 I didn’t miss my old life at all.
 How could I when my new life was so much better than it was before?
-Sure, before Molly was born I might have been able to go out whenever I wanted without having to plan weeks in advance.
+Sure, before parenthood I might have been able to go out whenever I wanted without having to plan weeks in advance.
 My clothes might have always been clean and free from someone else’s sick/food.
 I might have been able to go on holiday whenever I wanted.
 My hair and make-up might have actually been done properly and I might have been able to get a full night’s sleep.
 Every night!

 But how was that better than my new life?
 It wasn’t.
 Being a mummy was so much better.
 All the little things I got to experience made it worthwhile.
 Seeing my daughter’s first steps and hearing her first words; watching her grow from a baby to a little girl; the way she gives massive cuddles and demands a kiss afterwards